 All children, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-A child going missing from education is a potential indicator of abuse or neglect.
+A child going missing from education is a potential indicator of abuse or neglect., which may include sexual abuse or exploitation and child criminal exploitation.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM or risk of forced marriage.
+The School has due regard for the statutory guidance on children missing education and the protocols that it advises.

-If a pupil goes missing then the Missing Boy Procedure must be followed.
-The DHP and DSL must be informed on all occasions if a pupil is missing to help identify vulnerable pupils and to help to prevent the risks of their going missing in the future.
+If a pupil goes missing, then the Missing Pupil Procedure must be followed.
+The DHP must be informed on all occasions if a pupil is missing to help identify vulnerable pupils and to help to prevent the risks of their going missing in the future.
+It is particularly important that information on those who go missing on more than one occasion is passed to the DSL.
 Where a pupil is missing from School staff should also have in mind the potential safeguarding concerns relating to travelling to conflict zones and forced marriage.